Our goal is get everyone on campus to ask themselves: Could my next piece of trash be #MyLastTrash?

 To do that, we need to get people thinking about waste and what they can do every day to help UC reach its goal of zero waste by 2020.
 We want to engage UC campus communities with fun activities and events.
 We want you to share stories, experiences and lessons learned.
 The mini-grant fund, supported by UC vendors and the Global Food Initiative, is designed to support grassroots campaigns on your campus.
 For the concept and the delivery, we’re relying on the creativity and passion from you.

-Application deadline for the first round of mini-grants: November 8th, 2017
+Application deadline for the NEW round of mini-grants: March 19th, 2018

 Why focus on waste?